Home Business & Other LaTeX Cookbook - Second Edition

 \end{tabular}

-16. End the paragraph with an empty line, continue writing the text, and finally end the document:
+16. End the paragraph using an empty line, continue with writing text, and finally, end the document:

 \section{Accomodation}